Feral-Lang/Book/src/std/1-std-io.md

 ### cprint
 ```
-print(args...) -> void
+print(args...) -> nil
 ```
-Print all given `args` to the standard output without adding a new line after the last one and interpret color codes to change the text color.
+Prints all given `args` to the standard output without adding a new line after the last one and interpret color codes to change the text color.
 A color change is not bound to a single `cprint` call and will remain active until another one comes in.

 Example:
 ```